Typebulb FAQ

 How do I run bulbs locally?

-By default the CLI runs bulbs sandboxed (no filesystem or server.ts), matching typebulb.com.
+By default the CLI runs bulbs sandboxed (no filesystem, AI, or server.ts), matching typebulb.com.
 Pass --trust to grant those to a bulb you've vetted.

 You can re-import your bulbs into Typebulb.
-If they have a server.ts code block, you will be warned, as this is only meaningful locally.
+If they have a server.ts code block, you will be warned that this will be stripped out as it's only meaningful locally.

 What's the tb.* API?